 Terrestrial ?
 Epiphyte ?
 Long roots ?
 Short leaves ?

+Orchid grower and exporter, The Amazing Flowers of Voctoria grows the orchid plants you need.
 You are looking for particular species or varieties.
 A plant that has a relative humidity of 40% to 60% or requires 70% to 100% humidity.
 You want to aim your choice depending on the season.
 Or, do you want to have flowering plants all at once.
 You may be want plants whose flowering takes place at different times in order to always have some in full bloom.
 Or some varieties that bloom several times a year.
+At The Amazing Flowers of Victoria, you can get the orchid plants you need.

 A sublime plant, with its long narrow fan leaves, overhanging the cascade of its aerial roots while the stalks loaded with flowers wide open emerge between the leaves from blue to pink through purple but also yellows, oranges and even white.